Western Union Data Scientist Salary in India | ₹1.62M-₹2.72M+ | Levels.fyi

 The median Data Scientist compensation in India package at Western Union totals ₹2.72M per year.
-View the base salary, stock, and bonus breakdowns for Western Union's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Western Union's total compensation packages.
 Last updated: 11/6/2025

 Company